arcalot/arcalot-round-table/CHARTER.md

 If you wish to join the ART, please submit a pull request adding yourself to the [`ART_MEMBERS.md`](ART_MEMBERS.md) file.
 Please describe your use case in the pull request comments; you do not need to mention any company names or details.
-Joining is finalized upon two pull request approvals by active chairs and the merging of the pull request.
+Joining is finalized upon two pull request approvals by the chairs and the merging of the pull request.

 Community meetings are not compulsory as we want to include people in all stages of life